- Icebreaker vs Smartwool vs Arc’Teryx vs Devold vs Decathlon vs… – Ultimate Merino comparison - March 27, 2025

 Not going to be hitting so many trails and would rather that closer-to-barefoot feeling?
 Primus Lite is the way you want to go since it ditches the tread of the Primus Trail and brings you close to the floor.

-Super light, comfortable, and capable, these shoes are excellent all-around shoes for every scenario from going out in town to weightlifting or anything in between.
+Super light, comfortable, and capable, these shoes are excellent all-around shoes for every scenario from going out in town, road running, weightlifting, or anything in between.
 Keep in mind you sacrifice off-road capabilities though!
+I prefer the Primus Lite over the Primus Lite Knit for stability and durability reasons.

-Like the Primus Trails, the Primus Lite All-Weather variant can adjust to the conditions if you live somewhere rainy like Amsterdam, Berlin, Vancouver, etc, however they are a good bit warmer which is less suitable for those hot days.
+Like the Primus Trails, the Primus Lite All-Weather variant can adjust to the conditions if you live somewhere rainy like Amsterdam, Berlin, Vancouver, etc, however they are a good bit warmer which is less suitable for those hot days, and that neoprene upper is quite easy to scar.

 Best daily barefoot shoe – Vivobarefoot Geo Racer II